 - A big jump in social traffic (something you’ve shared has gone viral)

 For a couple of months we have been running monitoring on a pilot basis and are rolling it out for existing clients this quarter.

-There is no big change to our reporting: all that will happen is that if we identify something significant we’ll email you to tell you about it (what it was and why it happened).
+There is no big change to our GA+ reporting: all that happens is that if we identify something significant we’ll email you to tell you about it (what it was and why it happened).
 The email itself is not automated – the data goes through our GA reporting team and we analyse the cause to decide whether it’s significant.
 You might only expect us to send you a monitoring exception email a maximum of 3-4 times a year or less.

 If you have any feedback about this new feature, as always, let us know.